creationix/howtonode.org/articles/do-it-fast.markdown

 ### Continuables

     function divide(a, b) { return function (callback, errback) {
-      // the timeout it to prove that we're working asynchronously setTimeout(function () {
+      // Use nextTick to prove that we're working asynchronously process.nextTick(function () {
         if (b === 0) {
           errback(new Error("Cannot divide by 0"));
         } else {